 “Now I really make the little idea from clay, and I hold it in my hand.
 I can turn it, look at it from underneath, see it from one view, hold it against the sky, imagine it any size I like, and really be in control, almost like God creating something.”

 – Henry Moore

-Henry Moore was born on 30 July, 1898, in Castleford, Yorkshire.
-He was the seventh child in a family of 8 children.
+Henry Moore was born on 30 July 1898, in Castleford, Yorkshire.
+He was the seventh child in a family of eight children.
 His father worked in a colliery in Castleford but wanted his children to avoid working down the mines, so as much as possible given the family’s poverty, the children were educated at a local school.

-On his return to London, he took up a teaching post at the Royal College of art.
-This part time post enabled him to work on his own art, leading to his first commissions such as the West Wind – 1928-29.
+On his return to London in 1929, he took up a teaching post at the Royal College of Art.
+This part-time post enabled him to work on his own art, leading to his first commissions such as the West Wind – 1928-29.

 In the 1930s, Moore became an active member of the informal modern art movement, centred around the ideas and innovation of people like Pablo Picasso and Jean Arp.
 He also briefly flirted with the surrealist movement.

 The Second World War brought a halt to work on big sculptures.
 He was recruited by the War Office to work as Britain’s official war artist.
 In London, during the Blitz, he produced memorable pictures such as The “Shelter Drawings” – images of civilians trying to survive the Blitz, huddled together in the London underground.

 His success as a war artist helped Moore’s reputation and after the war led to numerous awards and opportunities in America.
 In 1948, he was awarded the International Sculpture Prize at the Venice Biennale.
 Significant commissions included.